techninja/cncserver/API.md

 ### PUT /tools/{toolname}
 Sets the tool for the pen.
-Will make all movements required to do so for the given device, request finishes when toolchange is complete.
+Will make all ***required movements**** for the given device's tool change operation, request finishes when tool change is complete.
 Will return a `404 Not Found` if tool machine name isn't valid.

 #### Request
 ```